IABTechLab/uid2docs/api/v2/upgrade-guide.md

 Here's what you need to know and do:

 - Performing a [POST /token/generate](./endpoints/post-token-generate.md) call requires encrypting the request body and decrypting the response.
 For details and examples, see [Encrypting Requests and Decrypting Responses](./encryption-decryption.md).
-- The JSON response from the [POST /token/generate](./endpoints/post-token-generate.md) endpoint contains a new additional property: `refresh_response_key`.
+- The JSON response from the [POST /token/generate](./endpoints/post-token-generate.md) endpoint contains a new property: `refresh_response_key`.
   - If you are using the UID2 SDK (regardless of the version), you must pass this key to the `init()` function of the SDK along with other response properties.
-  - If you are not using the SDK and are storing the response data in a custom storage (for example, a database or a custom first-party cookie), you must update the storage to store the refresh response key.
+  - If you are not using the SDK and are storing the response data in custom storage (for example, a database or a custom first-party cookie), you must update the storage to store the refresh response key.
   - No updates are required for any existing sessions that store refresh tokens returned by the v1 [GET /token/refresh](../v1/endpoints/get-token-refresh.md) endpoint and do not have a corresponding refresh response key.
 These sessions will continue working as is.

 #### Upgrade Token Refresh Calls

 >NOTE: If you are using the UID2 SDK to refresh and manage tokens, no further action is required.

-If you perform refresh tokens either on server or on client side without using the [UID2 SDK](./sdks/client-side-identity.md), keep in mind the following, when making requests to the v2 [POST /token/refresh](./endpoints/post-token-refresh.md) endpoint:
+If you refresh tokens either on server or on client side without using the [UID2 SDK](./sdks/client-side-identity.md), keep in mind the following, when making requests to the v2 [POST /token/refresh](./endpoints/post-token-refresh.md) endpoint:

  - You can pass the returned refresh token without any modifications in the request body.
  - Refresh tokens returned by the v2 endpoints are expected to have a `refresh_response_key` value returned together with the refresh token.
 This key is required for [decrypting the response](./encryption-decryption.md).
- - If the response contains a new refresh token, you must save it along with corresponding `refresh_response_key` value into the user's identity storage (for example, a database or a custom first-party cookie).
+ - If the response contains a new refresh token, you must save it along with the corresponding `refresh_response_key` value into the user's identity storage (for example, a database or a custom first-party cookie).
  - Refresh tokens returned by the v1 endpoints do not have the associated `refresh_response_key`, so the response will not be encrypted.

 ## Advertiser and Data Provider Upgrade Workflow